Friday, May 6, 2022

-Best-selling author David Grann Speaks
+Best-selling author David Grann Speaks in Coeur d'Alene on Friday, May 6, 2022

 The event is supported by major support from Idaho Forest Group, Lewis-Clark State College, University of Idaho, North Idaho College, Idaho Public Television, and Coeur d’Alene Press.